Ehud Gazit: Public service

 Gazit served and serves at various positions related to science and technology at the national and international level.
-From 2003-2009 he served on the International Relations Committee of the Biophysical Society.
+From 2003 to 2009 he served on the International Relations Committee of the Biophysical Society.
 He also served as one of Strategic Research Program (SRP) Leaders of the EC Nano2Life Network of Excellence, an expert of the European Observatory of Nanobiotechnology (EoN), and a resident expert in the field of NanoBiology of Science At Stake.
 He is or was on the editorial board of several journals including Journal of Bionanoscience, Nanomedicine, PLoS ONE, Amyloid, Journal of Peptide Science and Current Chemical Biology.

 He was a member of the Executive Council of "Access for All" program (אוניברסיטה בעם), member of the UK-Israel Life Science Council, member of the Public council of the program for implantation of science in government initiated by the Israel Society for Ecology and Environmental Studies, Member of the board of trustees of the Eric and Sheila Samson Prime Minister's Prize for Innovation in Alternative Fuels for Transportation, and member of the steering committee of the Yuval Ne'eman workshop for science, technology and security.
-He was a member (and chairman from 2008–2011) of executive board, The Interdisciplinary Center for Technology Analysis & Forecasting.
+He was a member (and chairman from 2008 to 2011) of executive board, The Interdisciplinary Center for Technology Analysis & Forecasting.